nickmckenney/Building-a-JSON-API/readme.md

 # ![GA logo](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Project #2: Building Your First Full-stack Application

 For the first time, you will be building a full-stack application from the ground up, entirely of your own design.
 This means we will be choosing an idea, planning it out with diagrams and wireframes, and then building it.
 This is exciting!
 We've given you the tools to build what you want, and now **you** get to decide what you do with it.
 Now is your chance to exercise your own creativity in choosing what sort of application you want to build!

 **You will be working individually on this project**, and you'll be designing the app yourself.

-**You are required to check in to Garnet by 9:00am every morning of project week, as usual.**

-**You must submit your project idea and plan to your squad leader by 9:00am Monday, January 8th.** After submitting your completed proposal, you will receive feedback.
+**You must submit your project idea and plan to an instructor.** After submitting your completed proposal, you will receive feedback.
 Your plan should explain what data your model(s) contain.

 Remember to focus on your MVP first! **scope creep / feature creep is one of the biggest pitfalls of any app in development!** This is true not just for beginners, *but for all developers.*

 ## Requirements